MINISTERS OF CARE Training UPDATE

 Have you ever considered becoming a Minister of Care, that is, bringing Holy Communion to the homebound or to those in nursing homes?

 Per Archdiocesan guidelines, it is important that new Ministers of Care attend both Saturday training sessions to be mandated.
-There will also be one local session to learn how the Ministry is carried out in our own parish.

-You may contact Tony Lupinski for questions or to be interviewed at 773-454-2169.
+You may contact Tony Lupinski through the Parish Office for more information or to register.

 Ministers of Care have concern for the vulnerable elderly and sick of the parish.
 They are practicing Catholics who visit shut-ins in their homes or nursing homes, bringing them Holy Communion and connecting them to the Parish.